-Throughout the month of August, you are invited to participate in one of six pre-orientation programs.
+During August, you are invited to participate in one of six pre-orientation programs.

-This year, each of the six Pre-Orientation programs will approach meeting first-year student’s transitional needs in an online format.
 During Pre-Orientation, incoming first-year students build strong relationships with their peers who share similar interests, learn about student life at Harvard from upper-level mentors, and connect with faculty and professional staff who are invested in their success.

 All first-year students are encouraged to apply and rank order up to two programs of interest.
+Applications are typically due in mid-May.

 We are committed to making our community and our programs accessible to everyone and recognize that not all environments, including online environments, are universally designed this way.
 While each of our programs have customized our curriculums and community building efforts to meet varying learning differences and preferences, we understand that there may be additional needs.